Wednesday Wellbeing Workshops

 Balancing Your Wellbeing: 9 Oct or 11 Dec 2019

-This workshop looks at how students can look after their wellbeing, how to balance a busy life and what they can do to keep well and enjoy all university has to offer.
+This workshop looks at how you can look after your wellbeing, how to balance a busy life and what you can do to keep well and enjoy all university has to offer.
 You will have a chance to develop your own wellbeing plan to take away and build upon.

 Mindfulness: Calm your busy mind: 2 Oct or 4 December 2019